science-periodicals/jsonld-vis/README.md

   overflow-x: scroll;
 }
 ```

+For large data, it may be necessary to adjust the scaling so that node sizes still look reasonable.
+The `scalingFactor` allows adjustment of this - larger values of `scalingFactor` will reduce the maximum node size.

 Labels that are longer than maximum label width are truncated; hover over the node to see the full label: